cande1gut/spark-kubernetes/README.md

-# spark-kubernetes
-Kubernetes config with auto scaling spark workers
+Docker file and Kubernetes configuration files for deploying spark 2.0 on kubernetes.